coip/jsonvgob/README.md

-take a look at the `diff` file for a ~patch of changes/overhead necessary for shifting from json encoding to gob encoding.
+take a look at the `diff` file for a ~patch of changes/overhead necessary for shifting from json encoding to gob encoding. that overhead in vim looks like `:%s/json/gob/g`... so one command :)

 # results